OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

-You can more complete example of setting up an optimization with simultaneous derivatives in the :ref:`Simple Optimization using Simultaneous Derivatives <simul_deriv_example>` example.
+You can see a more complete example of setting up an optimization with simultaneous derivatives in the
+:ref:`Simple Optimization using Simultaneous Derivatives <simul_deriv_example>`
+example.

 Automatic Generation of Coloring